 Employees with more than one job may be able to defer (delay) paying Class 1 National Insurance.

-You can do this if you either:
+You can do this if any of the following apply:

 You’ll usually pay a reduced rate of 2% on your weekly earnings between £155 and £827 in one of your jobs (instead of the standard rate of 12%).